-The discussion in the subsequent sections is based on the assumption that the results of this analysis will support the current belief by the CARB staff that the most important uncertainties relative to coatings VOCs concern Texanol and petroleum distillate solvents.
-If the results indicate differently, then substitutions may be made if deemed appropriate after discussions with the CARB staff and the industry advisory group.
+Some preliminary work on this task has already been completed, and the results are summarized in the "Reactivity Research Needs" portion of the Background section to this proposal.
+The discussion in the subsequent sections of this proposal based on the assumption that the results of a more comprehensive and updated analysis will be consistent with the current preliminary results indicating the importance of Texanol, ethylene glycol, glycol ethers, and the more reactive types of petroleum distillate solvents.
+If the results of an updated analysis indicate differently, then substitutions may be made if deemed appropriate after discussions with the CARB staff and the RRAC.

-Environmental Chamber Studies of Selected Coatings VOCs
+Environmental Chamber Studies of Texanol